White Night (novel): Plot summary

 A year after the events in Proven Guilty, Dresden is called by Murphy to the scene of an apparent suicide, and senses the victim is a magical practitioner.
 After investigating another victim, Dresden realizes a serial killer of magical practitioners is loose in Chicago.
 Investigating, he meets with a group of practitioners who've banded together and hired Elaine, Harry's former lover, for protection.
 He finds that his brother, Thomas, had apparently been following most of the women who've vanished, but also comes across another suspect, "Grey Cloak", whom he tracks to Undertown, a warren under Chicago, and spies on him meeting with Cowl, who didn't die during the Darkhallow (in Dead Beat), also learning that vampires of House Skavis—who feed on despair—are responsible for the suicides.
 Cowl detects Dresden and blasts his psychic thread.
 Dresden wakes up next to his melted model of Chicago, which absorbed most of the blast.

-After incorrectly singling out a practitioner, Helen, as an accomplice, Harry tracks Thomas to his boat, where they learn that Thomas has been smuggling magically talented women out of the city to protect them.
+After incorrectly singling out a practitioner, Helen Beckitt, as an accomplice, Harry tracks Thomas to his boat, where they learn that Thomas has been smuggling magically talented women out of the city to protect them.
 Before Thomas can finish explaining, Madrigal Raith and his ghouls attack, and the group flees.
 Following more deaths and investigation, Harry figures out the Skavis is one of the women in time to save Elaine from its attack.
 Elaine is hospitalized, so Dresden calls Carlos Ramirez to help him fight Grey Cloak and Madrigal.